tarwn/lessthandot-hugo/blogs/content/posts/2009-05-18-smo-script-index-and-fk-s-on-a-database.md

 ---
 This is a quick one and I see one issue already in the script generating a useless Go, use, go but here we go.

-Using SMO to script some indexes and FK&#8217;s found on tables.
+Using SMO to script some indexes and FK's found on tables.

 Create a new c# app project in VS.NET (mine is named object scripter).
 Add the GUI objects so it looks like this